 WHAT WE DO

-FEMP works with key individuals to accomplish energy change within organizations by bringing expertise from all levels of project and policy implementation to enable federal agencies to meet energy-related goals and to provide energy leadership to the country.
-The Federal Energy Management Program accomplishes this through:
+FEMP works with key individuals to accomplish energy change within organizations.
+It brings expertise from all levels of project and policy implementation to enable federal agencies to meet energy-related goals and to provide energy leadership.
+FEMP accomplishes this through:

-Operations: Offering agencies guidance on compliance and reporting, collecting and publishing annual performance data, providing information on awards and recognition, and convening interagency working groups
+Operations: Offering agencies guidance on facility and fleet compliance and reporting, collecting and publishing annual performance data, providing information on awards, and convening interagency working groups

 WHAT WE'VE ACCOMPLISHED